garrandall/popular-music-data/tracks/hot-girls-in-love-loverboy.md

 She's turnin' on the heat
 She's got the magic touch
 She's turnin' on the heat
-Ooooh it's a little too much
+Oh it's a little too much
 She's turnin' on the heat
 And it's a hundred above
 Hot girls in love